MOHANsundar007/image_colour_compressor/README.md

     - Choose the number of clusters (K).
     - View the original and compressed images on the web page.
     - Download the compressed image.

-## Contributing:
-If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
-Please make sure to follow the coding style and write tests for new features.

-## License:
-This project is open-source and available under the [MIT License](LICENSE).